Search continues for abducted California family as officials release new timeline on their disappearance

-The search for a family of four kidnapped in California continues Wednesday after authorities took a person of interest into custody and released new details about the case Tuesday.
+The search for a family of four kidnapped in California continues Wednesday after authorities took a person of interest into custody and revealed that restraints were used and surveillance video showed the victims being put in a truck.

-Authorities revealed a short timeline surrounding the kidnapping of 8-month-old Aroohi Dheri, her parents Jasleen Kaur and Jasdeep Singh and the child's uncle Amandeep Singh in Merced, California.
+The kidnapping of 8-month-old Aroohi Dheri, her parents Jasleen Kaur and Jasdeep Singh and the child's uncle Amandeep Singh occurred on Monday in Merced, California.

 According to the Merced County Sheriff's Office, the investigation began Monday at 11:39 a.m., when the California Highway Patrol responded to a 2020 Dodge Ram that was on fire and asked the Merced Police Department to help track down the vehicle's owner.